-Not a global change but the UK has announced a new add-on game called EuroMillions HotPicks.
-This will start with the draw on Friday 26th January 2018.
+Not a global change but the UK announced a new add-on game called EuroMillions HotPicks.
+This started with the draw on Friday 26th January 2018.
 Players decide how many main balls they want to match (from 1 to 5) and can win between £10 and £1 Million.

 2016 Game Structure Changes